he Bass Strait Central Zone Scallop Fishery is managed by limiting the catch and restricting when and where fishing is allowed.

 The Scallop Resource Assessment Group provides research and scientific advice for the Bass Strait Central Zone Scallop Fishery.
-The group is composed of fishery scientists, fishery industry members, an economist, an AFMA representative, an environmental non-government organisation representative and a recreational representative.
+The group is composed of fishery scientists, fishery industry members, an economist, an AFMA representative, and an environmental non-government organisation representative.

 See the Scallop Resource Assessment Group webpage for a summary of the latest discussions and outcomes from the group.